Investigate Harassment Surge and Mitigation

 - data-quality, logging, or backfill issues

-Include primary metrics, guardrail metrics, experiment or rollout design, and the main tradeoffs involving false positives, fairness, and user experience.
+5. **Evaluate the mitigation.** Design an experiment or quasi-experiment to test a chosen intervention.
+Specify the primary metrics, guardrail metrics, unit of randomization (or rollout design), and the main tradeoffs involving false positives, fairness, and user experience.